 Requirements

-Before you start with this article, you should have dealt with the basics of soldering.
-You can find information on this in the following article.
+Before you start with this article you should be familiar with the basics of soldering..
+You can find information about this in the following article.

 Required material: